-These additional symbols arise from symmetry operations that have no analogue in the planar wallpaper setting but become unavoidable in three dimensions.
-An in-plane $2$-fold axis may act either as a pure rotation ($\tilde{2}$) or as a screw rotation involving a half-translation along the axis ($\vec{2}$).
-Inversion centers ($\bar{1}$) and roto-inversions ($\bar{n}= \bar{3}, \bar{4}, \bar{6}$) similarly appear only when in-plane mirror are combined with rotations, generating singularities similar to the planar cone points.
-Finally, mirrors and glides parallel to the layer ($\odot$ and $\otimes$, respectively) must be marked separately from those perpendicular to it, because they contribute differently in the quotient orbifold.
-Together, these symbols provide a complete description of all possible singular features of a layer-group action, extending the planar Conway notation while preserving its geometric and combinatorial clarity.
+These additional symbols arise from symmetry operations that have no analog in the planar wallpaper setting but become unavoidable in three dimensions.
+An in-plane $2$-fold axis may act either as a pure rotation with fixed horizontal axis, denoted by ($\tilde{2}$), or as a fixed-point-free screw rotation involving a half-translation along the axis, denoted by $\vec{2}$.
+Inversion centers, denoted by $\bar{1}$, and roto-inversion centers, denoted by $\bar{n}= \bar{3}, \bar{4}, \bar{6}$, similarly appear as $z$-reversing point symmetries whose restriction to the plane $z=0$ act as a rotation, generating singularities similar to the planar cone points.
+Finally, mirrors and glides parallel to the layer must be marked separately from those perpendicular to it, because they contribute differently in the quotient orbifold.
+The symbol $\odot$ is used for in-plane mirror while the symbol $\oslash$ is used for in-plane glides.
+We also introduce the composite symbol $(*|\tilde{2})$, denoting a vertical mirror plane meeting an in-plane 2-fold axis that is perpendicular to the mirror plane at $z=0$.
+Their intersection is either an inversion point or a roto-inversion point.
+Together, these symbols provide a complete description of all possible features of a layer-group action, extending Conway's notation.

-Table~\ref{tab:layer-symbols-basic} lists the symbols used in this paper together with the corresponding isometries of $\mathbb{R}^2 \times I$.
+Table~\ref{tab:layer-symbols-basic} lists the symbols used in this paper together with the corresponding isometries of $\mathbb{R}^2 \times \mathbb{R}$.
 This notation forms the foundation for the orbifold description of layer groups developed in the subsequent sections.